palantir/plottable/tutorials/index.md

-The name of the property is already `x`, which directly maps to the x values of a Line plot and the same is true of the y values.
+The name of the property is already `x`, which directly maps to the x values of a Line Plot and the same is true of the y values.

 However, data is not usually that neatly formatted.
-For example, if your data is an object with the properties {committer, days, total\_commits, additions, deletions}, Plottable cannot automatically determine the property for x and y.
+For example, if your data is an object with the properties `{committer, days, total\_commits, additions, deletions}`, Plottable cannot automatically determine the property for `x` and `y`.

 {% highlight javascript %}